Not what you want?

 關心 means caring in Chinese.

-Caring is giving love and attention to people and things that matter to you and anyone who is in need of help.
+Caring is giving love and attention to people and things that matter to you and anyone who needs help.
 When you care about people, you help them.
 You do a careful job, giving your very best effort.
 You treat people and things gently and respectfully.
 Caring makes the world a safer place.

 See Also: Benevolence | Altruism

-目的 means purpose, aim, goal, target, objective, or intention.
+目的 is a word that means purpose, aim, goal, target, objective, or intention.

 If you need a reminder about seeking purpose in life, your job, or following your goal, hanging this on your wall might help.